Bingyang0410/CPSAD/Readme.md

 We following the pipeline of [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) to conduct our experiments about unsupervised task.

 ## Licenses
 The dataset is released under the CC BY 4.0 license.
+All data collection processes are authorized by the relevant companies.